oracle-devrel/leagueoflegends-optimizer/hols/nn/intro/intro.md

 Access and mobility play an important role in LoL.
 Your team needs to clear at least one lane to access the enemy Nexus.
 Blocking your path are defense structures called turrets and inhibitors.
 Each lane has three turrets and one inhibitor, and each Nexus is guarded by two turrets.
 In between the lanes is the jungle, where neutral monsters and jungle plants reside.
 The two most important monsters are Baron Nashor and the Drakes.
 Killing these units grants unique buffs for your team and can also turn the tide of the game.

 Team composition depends on five positions.
-Each lane lends itself to certain kinds of champions and roles—try them all or lock in to the lane that calls you.
+Each lane lends itself to certain kinds of champions and roles—try them all or lock into the lane that calls you.
 Champions get stronger by earning experience to level up and buy more powerful items as the game progresses.
 Staying on top of these two factors is crucial to overpowering the enemy team and destroying their base.

 ![Bought Items](images/bought_items.jpg)

 This image represents the final functionality of one of the two models we'll explore in this workshop, where we use our already-trained ML model to make __real-time__ predictions about our in-game performances.

-Here's a short 3-minute introductory video into League of Legends:
+Here's a short 3-minute introductory video to League of Legends:

 [Watch the video](youtube:OfYU4gbk13w)